The Ethics of Presence in Tension

 The Final Image

 Some lives are shaped to match a design.
-They remain legible and contained.
+They stay legible and contained.
 Other lives take shape through what they meet.
-They remain responsive and open.
+They stay responsive and open.

 The Individual Result